Hernshaw Surname

 How Common Is The Last Name Hernshaw? popularity and diffusion

-It is the 10,311,814th most common surname globally.
-It is borne by approximately 1 in 2,147,483,647 people.
-This surname is mostly found in The Americas, where 67 percent of Hernshaw are found; 67 percent are found in North America and 67 percent are found in Anglo-North America.
+Hernshaw is the 10,311,814th most common family name world-wide, held by around 1 in 2,147,483,647 people.
+This surname is primarily found in The Americas, where 67 percent of Hernshaw live; 67 percent live in North America and 67 percent live in Anglo-North America.

-It is most frequently occurring in The United States, where it is carried by 2 people, or 1 in 181,229,466.
-In The United States Hernshaw is primarily concentrated in: Washington, where 100 percent reside.
-Outside of The United States this surname is found in one country.
-It also occurs in England, where 33 percent reside.
+The surname is most numerous in The United States, where it is held by 2 people, or 1 in 181,229,466.
+In The United States it is primarily concentrated in: Washington, where 100 percent reside.
+Without taking into account The United States it is found in one country.
+It is also common in England, where 33 percent reside.

 Hernshaw Family Population Trend historical fluctuation

 The frequency of Hernshaw has changed over time.
-In The United States the share of the population with the surname expanded 200 percent between 1880 and 2014 and in England it declined 96 percent between 1881 and 2014.
+In The United States the number of people carrying the Hernshaw last name expanded 200 percent between 1880 and 2014 and in England it fell 96 percent between 1881 and 2014.

 Phonetically Similar Names